polo-nyan/Enhanced-Password-Manager-Website-Integration-Proposal/README.md

 ### Interactivity callback

-The interactivity callback is a way for the website to notify the passwordmanager that the interactivity is done.
-This could be a periodic request or a long polling request.
-The passwordmanager should display a dialog to the user to wait for the interactivity to be done.
-This can also be a toast notification or something similar.
+The interactivity callback serves as a means for the website to signal the password manager that the interactive phase has concluded.
+This callback mechanism could take the form of a periodic request or a long polling request.
+To keep users informed, the password manager is responsible for displaying a dialog, prompting them to wait for the completion of the interactivity process.
+Additionally, alternative options such as a toast notification or a similar notification mechanism can be employed for a seamless user experience.

 ### Interactivity failure

-The interactivity failure is a way for the website to notify the passwordmanager that the interactivity failed.
+The interactivity failure serves as a method for the website to inform the password manager that the interactive process encountered an issue.
-This could be a captcha that was entered wrong or a security question that was answered wrong.
+This could result from an incorrectly entered captcha or an inaccurate response to a security question.
-The passwordmanager should display a dialog to the user to notify them that the interactivity failed.
+In response, the password manager should display a user-friendly dialog to notify them about the interactivity failure.
-This can also be a toast notification or something similar.
+Additionally, alternative communication methods, such as a toast notification or a similar interface element, can be employed for effectively conveying this information to the user.

 ### Interactivity restart

-The interactivity restart is a way for the website to notify the passwordmanager that the interactivity failed and should be restarted.
+The interactivity restart function enables the website to communicate to the password manager that the previous interactivity attempt failed and needs to be restarted.
-It tells the passwordmanager what to restart.
-This could be the whole process or just the interactivity part.
+This notification includes instructions on what specific aspect of the process requires a restart, whether it be the entire process or just the interactivity segment.
+By providing this information, the password manager can implement the necessary actions to restart the indicated components, ensuring a smoother and more resilient interactive experience for the user.

 ## Actions